AstarNetwork/astar-docs/docs/wasm/sc-dev/swanky.md

 CLI can be installed in two ways:

+#### Recommended Way: Downloading the precompiled binaries

+This is the recommended way - it comes with all the dependencies (even NodeJs) included and will support auto-updates in the future.

+1. Download the correct archive for your platform from the [releases section of swanky-cli github page](https://github.com/AstarNetwork/swanky-cli/releases).

+2. Extract the archive to appropriate location, for example `software` directory.

+3. Add the `swanky` executable to your path variable by creating a symbolic link to it from a common `bin` directory or similar.

+> Example on MacOS:
+>
+> `ln -s /Users/my_name/software/swanky-cli/bin/swanky /usr/local/bin`

 #### Globally with npm

 This approach is arguably simpler, but due to the nature of NodeJs dependency management, could lead to dependency and compatibility errors.